Understanding Stored Procedures and SQL Injection

 - No separation between query structure and data

-- Vulnerable to all SQL injection attack types
+- Vulnerable to all SQL injection types

 Secure Approach